 In 2011, the Wolverines claimed the first-ever outright GWC regular season title as the league had been divided into divisions the two years prior.
 With a pair of wins at the conference championships in Newark, New Jersey, UVU captured its second GWC tournament title and first since 2009.

 UVU was the GWC West Division champion in both 2009 and 2010.
 The Wolverines went on to take the tournament crown in 2009 with a 1-0 victory over Houston Baptist, but came up short in 2010 with a 1-0 loss to the Huskies.

-From the start of the Great West Conference's inception in 2009, Anderson and Utah Valley went 14 games against conference opponents without a loss and have gone a combined 14-2-1 against the GWC over two seasons.
+From the start of the Great West Conference's inception in 2009, Anderson and Utah Valley went 14 games against conference opponents without a loss.

 The 2008 Anderson-coached Wolverines finished with the most wins, the highest winning percentage and got off to the best start in school history.
 UVU was 11-7-1 including a perfect 5-0 in the United Soccer Conference regular season.

-2008 also saw the Wolverines go unbeaten in their first five games, going 4-0-1, for the best start in program history.
+That year, UVU went unbeaten in its first five games, going 4-0-1, for the best start in program history.
 The start of the season, combined with the last two matches of the 2007 season, set a school record with a seven-game unbeaten streak.
 The 2008 season was also highlighted by a five-game winning streak during October.